-The Red Hill Project, located in Eureka County, Nevada, encompasses 1,444 unpatented lode mining claims covering approximately 116 square km in Eureka County, Nevada and is comprised of three separate agreements: the Miranda Property, the Barrick Property and the Idaho Property.
-The Miranda property consists of 144 unpatented mining claims comprising approximately 11.25 square km in Eureka County, Nevada (the "Miranda Option").

-The Barrick property consists of 818 unpatented lode mining claims comprising approximately 65 square km adjacent to and partially surrounding, to the north, west and south, the Miranda Property in Eureka County, Nevada (the "Barrick Option").

-The Idaho Resources property consists of 482 unpatented mining claims comprising approximately 39 square kms directly east and adjacent to the Miranda Property and the Barrick Property in Eureka County, Nevada (the "Idaho Option").
+The Red Hill Project, located in Eureka County, Nevada, encompasses 1,444 unpatented lode mining claims covering approximately 116 square km and is comprised of three separate property agreements: the Miranda Property, the Barrick Property and the Idaho Property.
+The Miranda Property consists of 144 unpatented mining claims comprising approximately 11.25 square km.
+The Barrick Property consists of 818 unpatented lode mining claims comprising approximately 65 square km adjacent to and partially surrounding, to the north, west and south, the Miranda Property.
+The Idaho Resources Property consists of 482 unpatented mining claims comprising approximately 39 square km directly east and adjacent to the Miranda Property and the Barrick Property.

-NuLegacy's Red Hill project is located directly between Barrick's Cortez Hills operation to the north, and McEwen Mining Inc.'s Tonkin Springs gold operation to the south.
-Barrick's Cortez mining operations have reserves in excess of 14.5 million ounces of gold, plus additional indicated and inferred resources.
-Additionally, Barrick's recently announced Goldrush deposit, containing 1.3 million indicated and 5.7 inferred ounces of gold, is located adjacent to NuLegacy's Barrick property.
+The Red Hill Project is located directly between Barrick Gold Corporation's ("Barrick") Cortez Hills operation to the north and McEwen Mining Inc.'s Tonkin Springs/Gold Bar gold operations to the south.
+Barrick's Cortez mining operations have reported reserves in excess of 14.5 million ounces of gold, plus additional indicated and inferred resources.
+Additionally, Barrick's recently announced Goldrush deposit, containing 1.3 million indicated and 5.7 inferred ounces of gold, is located adjacent to NuLegacy's Barrick Property.

-The Red Hill Project encompasses most of the 39+ square km 'JD' carbonate window, the largest and least explored of the five major carbonate windows in the Cortez Segment of the Battle Mountain/Eureka Trend, as well as the smaller Windmill window at the western end of the property.
+The Red Hill Project encompasses most of the 39 square km 'JD' carbonate window, the largest and least explored of the five major carbonate windows in the Cortez Segment of the Battle Mountain/Eureka Trend, as well as the smaller Windmill window at the western end of the property.
 The JD and Windmill windows have geology similar to that which hosts the existing four Carlin-type deposits in the Cortez Segment, which have their largest and best resources at depths between 500 and 1,200 feet.
-The geology of Barrick's recently announced Goldrush gold discovery represents a close analog to that found at Red Hill.
+The geology of Barrick's recently announced Goldrush gold discovery represents a close analog to that found at NuLegacy's Red Hill Project.

 NuLegacy's re-interpretation of both the geology of the property and previous drilling results indicates that the majority of the Red Hill Project contains geological formations that are favorable for hosting Carlin-style gold mineralization.
 A significant number of shallow drill holes (less than 150 meters in depth) have attractive gold intercepts at or near their bottom and there are several surface gold anomalies that have not yet been drilled.
-While there were few deeper holes drilled when the properties were acquired, several have significant intercepts, e.g. BRH-13 with 24.4m of 4.987g Au/t including 13.7m of 8.105g Au/t in lower-plate carbonate rocks on the Miranda portion of the Red Hill Project indicating the property is capable of hosting potentially economic mineralization.
+There were a few deeper holes drilled when the properties were acquired with several having significant gold intercepts, e.g. BRH-13 with 24.4m of 4.987g/t Au including 13.7m of 8.105g/t Au, in lower-plate carbonate rocks on the Miranda Property indicating the property is capable of hosting potentially economic mineralization.

-On June 13, 2012 the company announced the following significant result from the Central Mineralized Zone area of the Barrick portion of the Red Hill project:
+On June 13, 2012, the Company announced the following significant result from the Central Mineralized Zone ("CMZ") area on the Barrick Property:

-NuLegacy Gold's hole RHB12-006 intersected several zones of oxide gold mineralization in the Central Mineralized Zone (CMZ) of the Red Hill Project.
+"NuLegacy Gold's hole RHB12-006 intersected several zones of oxidized gold mineralization in the Central Mineralized Zone (CMZ) of the Red Hill Project.
 Most notable is a near-surface 90 foot oxidized intercept (27.4 meters) of 1.4 grams gold/T, including 35 feet (10.7 meters) of 2.6 g/T.

-The results of this vertical reverse circulation hole indicate the discovery of significant near-surface high-grade oxide gold mineralization that is likely the westerly extension of the previously identified gold mineralization in the CMZ.
-Historic drilling at the CMZ outlined a minor mineralized zone with grades up to 1-2 grams gold/T. RHB12-005 was drilled to the east and returned anomalous gold.
+The results of this vertical reverse circulation hole indicate the discovery of significant near-surface high-grade oxide gold mineralization that is likely the north westerly extension of the previously identified gold mineralization in the CMZ.
+Historic drilling at the CMZ outlined a modest mineralized zone with grades up to 1-2 grams gold/T. RHB12-005 was drilled to the east and returned anomalous gold.